For The World's Greatest Teas

 Earl Grey tea

-Earl Grey Tea blend.
-The UK’s most popular blend.
-Earl Grey tea blend is a scented tea: a blend of black tea and oil of bergamot, extracted from the thick, oil-rich peel of an Italian citrus fruit, grown mainly in Calabria.
-It is thought to be to be a 17th century cross between sweet lemon […]
+The UK’s most popular tea blend.
+Earl Grey tea defined: it is a scented tea, a blend of black tea and oil of bergamot, extracted from the thick, oil-rich peel of an Italian citrus fruit, grown mainly in Calabria.
+It is thought to be to be a 17th century cross between sweet lemon and bitter, […]

 Geographical Indication for Tea